davidbenge/a2b-agency/README.md

 ## Contributing

-1. Ensure you have the required dependencies installed
+1. Make a branch or fork
 2. Follow the coding standards (ESLint configuration is provided)
-3. Write tests for new features
+3. Code
 4. Submit a pull request